Insire/Dawn/README.md

 # Dawn

-A utility to quickly update a directories contents and automatically backup any existing files in an other folder.
+A utility to quickly update a directories contents while automatically backing up all the new files and making them available as past updates/backups.